holiber/qstore/README.md

 <a name="findOne"></a>
 ####.findOne (query, [,fields=true] [,options])

-find first row valid for query it same as:
+find first row valid for query.
+It same as:

 ```js
 	.find(query, fields, {limit: 1})[0]